MicrosoftDocs/power-pages-docs/power-pages-docs/security/assign-table-permissions.md

     > [!NOTE]
     > Once you have created the web role, select **Sync** in the design studio and refresh your browser to view your new roles in the table permissions side panel.

-## Notifications for the Anonymous users web role
+## Notifications for Anonymous users web role

 If the Anonymous users web role is selected, notifications will display in the design studio and in the table permissions workspace.